Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 A Bradford Factor score below 50 is generally considered good and indicates a normal absence pattern with no cause for concern.
 Scores between 50 and 124 are moderate and may prompt an informal conversation.
 Above 125, most employers would consider some form of formal review.
 However, "good" is relative to your organisation’s own trigger points and industry norms.
 Shift-based workplaces or healthcare settings often set lower thresholds because of the greater impact of unplanned absences.

-How do you calculate the Bradford Factor for part-time workers?
+How do you calculate Bradford Factor for part-time employees?

 The formula works exactly the same way for part-time staff: B = S² × D. The key difference is that you should only count contracted working days when calculating total days absent (D).
 If a part-time employee works 3 days per week and misses a full week, count it as 3 days absent, not 5.
 Many employers also adjust their trigger point thresholds proportionally.
 For example, if your full-time threshold for a formal review is 200, a 3-day-per-week worker’s adjusted threshold would be 120 (200 × 3/5).

-Can you be sacked for a high Bradford Factor score?
+Can you be dismissed for a high Bradford Factor score?

 Automate your absence tracking